 The video livestream in AiCam is end-to-end encrypted on a direct peer-to-peer connection using WebRTC technology .
 That means that the video stream never reaches our AWS server (nor any server for that matter).

-For users who prefer absolute no connection to the Internet or to our server at all, you can disable Internet streaming .
+For users who prefer absolute no connection to the Internet at all, you can disable Internet streaming .
 Then you can stream through your Wi-Fi network only.

-When you enable internet streaming, the video stream is only go through the internet if both of your devices are not in the same Wi-Fi network.
+When you enable internet streaming, the video stream is only going through the internet if your devices are in different network.
 If both streaming and viewing devices are in the same Wi-Fi network, the video stream is transmitted through the Wi-Fi network.
 The video stream is always transmitted securely end-to-end, independent of which route it goes.